[Webinar Recap] Connected Journeys: Mobility as a Service

 Payment solutions will drive all modes of transportation together.

-Traditionally, various transportation agencies have operated independently when it comes to payment operations.
+Traditionally, various transportation agencies have operated independently when it comes to mobile payments operations.
 However, for MaaS to function adequately, payment methods across modes of transportation must be uniform to allow for users to transfer seamlessly.
 J.J (Jim) Eden made the case that payment solutions are the key to providing the public access to roam seamlessly across modes of transportation and agencies.
 We are starting to see more advances in mobile payments across agencies, which has already created a more congruous experience for users.
 Another variation of the principle is the consolidation of various transportation modes into a single payment platform so that instead of having to enter new applications to submit payment, a single platform can accept payments for all modes.
-In this platform, one account can funnel users to different mobility choices, making the connection from parking, to the subway, to scooter seamless.
+In this platform, one account can funnel users to different mobility choices, making the connection from mobile parking payments, to the subway, to mobility management seamless.

 Data sharing is crucial to increasing customer choice.